-- Move your bed or chair gradually towards the doorway and out of baby’s room.
+- Move your bed or chair gradually towards the doorway and out of your baby’s room.
 This could take a period of 1-3 weeks.

-Important tips for camping out
+Tips for camping out

 - When sitting or lying next to your baby, keep things quiet.